Alicia Vikander and Michael Fassbender Color-Coordinated Their Travel Outfits

 If, as of late, you've been sitting at home and troll the Internet for Vikbender engagement news, awaiting the next development in their fairy tale romance, there's good news: Not only are Alicia and Michael still together, they’re at the stage of their relationship marked by color coordination.

-Vikander, 28, arrived at the airport wearing a black minidress with pom-pom fringe decorating the waist, hem, and sleeves (shop a similar style here).
+Vikander, 28, arrived at the airport wearing a black Club Monaco minidress with pom-pom fringe decorating the waist, hem, and sleeves ($179; clubmonaco.com).
 The Oscar winner paired the summery garment with a set of suede ankle boots, chunky apricot shades, and a black Louis Vuitton shoulder bag; she toted additional travel wares in a classic LV duffel .

-Fassbender, 40—and apparenlty clued in on the color scheme—walked alongside Vikander while wearing a deep navy blazer, matching pants, a plain black tee, gray sneakers, and a set of orange-y tortoiseshell shades.
+Fassbender, 40—and apparenlty clued in on the color scheme—walked alongside Vikander while wearing a deep navy blazer, matching pants, a plain black tee, gray Timberland loafers ($70; jet.com), and a set of orange-y tortoiseshell shades.

 RELATED: 7 Times Alicia Vikander and Michael Fassbender Were the Cutest Couple Ever